conda/conda-build/docs/source/resources/define-metadata.rst

 only time that build and host are merged is when the host section is absent, and no ``{{ compiler() }}`` jinja2 functions are used in meta.yaml.
 Because these are separate, you may see some build failures when migrating your recipes.
-For example, let's say you have a recipe to build a python extension.
-If you add the compiler jinja2 functions to the build section, but you do not move your python dependency from the build section to the host section, your recipe will fail.
-It will fail because the host environment is where new files are detected, but because you have python only in the build environment, your extension will be installed into the build environment.
+For example, let's say you have a recipe to build a Python extension.
+If you add the compiler jinja2 functions to the build section, but you do not move your Python dependency from the build section to the host section, your recipe will fail.
+It will fail because the host environment is where new files are detected, but because you have Python only in the build environment, your extension will be installed into the build environment.
 No files will be detected.
-Also, variables such as PYTHON will not be defined when python is not installed into the host environment.
+Also, variables such as PYTHON will not be defined when Python is not installed into the host environment.

 On Linux, using the compiler packages provided by Anaconda Inc. in the ``defaults``